 Corporate philanthropy, or the practice of businesses giving back to their communities through charitable donations and social impact initiatives, is more important than ever.
-Not only does it help to address pressing social and environmental issues, but it can also have a positive impact on the businesses themselves.
+Not only do philanthropic companies help to address pressing social and environmental issues, but it can also have a positive impact on the businesses themselves.
 Odyssey is passionate about pursuing the positive impact philanthropy can have on businesses and their communities.

-By engaging in corporate philanthropy, businesses can improve their reputation and build stronger relationships with their employees, customers, and the broader community.
+By engaging in corporate philanthropy programs, businesses can improve their reputation and build stronger relationships with their employees, customers, and the broader community.

 Below we will answer some of the FAQs of corporate philanthropy in the real world, and provide 20 inspiring examples.